Ron Travis

-Biography

-Early life
+Early life and education

 He was born on November 3, 1954.
 He attended Tennessee State University, but did not graduate.

 Career

+Business

 He formerly owned an insurance agency with Nationwide Mutual Insurance Company with five branches in East Tennessee.
 He was an Insurance agent for 27 years.

+Politics

 Since 2012, he has served as State Representative for the 31st district of Tennessee, replacing Jim Cobb.
 He is a member of the House Agriculture and Natural Resources Committee, the House Insurance and Banking Committee, and the House Agriculture and Natural Resources Subcommittee.
 His community involvement is also unreal!
 He is the house member of the 108th through 111th General Assemblies, member of Downtown Dayton Association, Pikeville, Dayton, Dunlap, and Roane County Chamber of Commerce, Emmaus Community, Executive Board Southeast Tennessee Rural Planning Organization, and the Board of Directors National Association of Christian Athletes.

+In 2023, Travis supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.